machwerkphysiks-a11y/MACHWERK/README.md

 These applications are **deliberately not duplicated here**.

-This repository provides the **formal ground truth** against which those applications can be reconstructed, verified, or rederived.
+This repository provides the **formal ground truth** against which those analyses can be reconstructed, verified, or rederived.

 ---